Cabo San Lucas vs Puerto Vallarta

 So, let’s start with Cabo San Lucas.
-One of the main assets of Cabo is that it’s closer to the States, so flights are cheaper and lots of visitors even drive down the whole Baja peninsula.
-Cabo is in the middle of the desert, which creates an interesting contrast with the sea and the greenery of the plentiful of golf courses.
+One of Cabo’s main assets is that it’s closer to the States, so flights are cheaper, and lots of visitors even drive down the whole Baja peninsula.
+Cabo is in the middle of the desert, which creates an interesting contrast with the sea and the plentiful golf courses’ greenery.
 Both Cabo San Lucas and San Jose del Cabo are small towns where you can get along by foot, and they are connected by a long stretch of beach called the “Tourist Corridor” where most resorts are located.
 All in all, Cabo is a tourist destination built with the American tourist in mind.

 Puerto Vallarta is a bit different and a little more diverse.
 First, instead of desert weather, you have a tropical one.
-Wherever you look to in Puerto Vallarta is green and colorful, there are flower all over the place and they are pushing hard to become the World Capital of Buganvilia.
+Wherever you look in Puerto Vallarta is green and colorful, there are flowers all over the place, and they are pushing hard to become the World Capital of Buganvilia.
 That will tell you a lot about the character of Puerto Vallarta.
-In contrast with Cabo, Puerto Vallarta is not a town specifically built for tourism, it was first a fishing village, and just when John Huston, Liz Taylor, Rock Hudson and Ava Gardner filmed here “The Night of the Iguana” is that it became an international hot spot.
-So, it keeps the charm of a genuine Mexican village, downtown Puerto Vallarta is extraordinarily beautiful and Cabo has nothing to compete with that.
+In contrast with Cabo, Puerto Vallarta is not a town specifically built for tourism; it was first a fishing village, and just when John Huston, Liz Taylor, Rock Hudson, and Ava Gardner filmed here “The Night of the Iguana” is that it became an international hot spot.
+So, it keeps the charm of a genuine Mexican village, downtown Puerto Vallarta is extraordinarily beautiful, and Cabo has nothing to compete with that.

-Another great asset of Puerto Vallarta is its mountains, this is a city nested between the Pacific Ocean and the Sierra Madre mountains, an outstanding combination that produces breathtaking views.
-Besides, we have to talk about the Riviera Nayarit, a stretch of coastline of about 100 miles running north of Puerto Vallarta.
-This is the up and coming Mexican destination, a place that can offer the most stylish and luxurious lifestyle in Nuevo Vallarta or Punta Mita; or a most relaxed, laid-back attitude in quaint, but hip villages like Sayulita or San Pancho.
+Another great asset of Puerto Vallarta is its mountains; this is a city nestled between the Pacific Ocean and the Sierra Madre mountains, an outstanding combination that produces breathtaking views.
+Besides, we have to talk about the Riviera Nayarit, a coastline stretch of about 100 miles running north of Puerto Vallarta.
+This is the up and coming Mexican destination, which can offer the most stylish and luxurious lifestyle in Nuevo Vallarta or Punta Mita; or a most relaxed, laid-back attitude in quaint but hip villages like Sayulita or San Pancho.

-It’s really hard to choose between Cabo and Vallarta, both have stunningly beautiful beaches, both offer high-style resorts and top notch infrastructure, you can play great golf and enjoy superb fishing in any of them, and I suppose that what tips the balance in favor of Puerto Vallarta in my case, is the authentic Mexican atmosphere that can be felt at every corner.
+It’s tough to choose between Cabo and Vallarta; both have stunningly beautiful beaches, both offer high-style resorts and top-notch infrastructure, you can play great golf and enjoy superb fishing in any of them, and I suppose that what tips the balance in favor of Puerto Vallarta in my case, is the authentic Mexican atmosphere that can be felt at every corner.